Tim Miles

 Timothy Sean Miles (born August 20, 1966) is an American college basketball coach who is the current head coach of the San Jose State Spartans men's basketball team.
-Miles previously served as the head coach of North Dakota State University, Colorado State University and the University of Nebraska.
+Miles previously served as the head coach of North Dakota State University, Colorado State University and the University of Nebraska–Lincoln.
 Miles is a graduate of the University of Mary.

 Coaching career

 Early career

 Following his playing career at the University of Mary, Miles spent five seasons as an assistant coach at Northern State University, where the Wolves went to four NAIA II national tournaments and two national championship games.
 In 1995, Miles left to accept his first head coaching job at NAIA II Mayville State.
 In both his seasons at Mayville State, Miles led the Comets to NDCAC Championships and the NAIA II National Tournament.
 In 1997, he accepted the Southwest Minnesota State job and led the Mustangs to four straight winning seasons including a historic season in 2001.
 Leading Southwest State to their first NSIC championship and NCAA II regional berth.
 Southwest State won the North Central Region Championship and advanced to the NCAA II Elite Eight in Bakersfield, CA.

 Miles took over at North Dakota State in the spring of 2001.
 Shortly thereafter, the school declared its intent to reclassify from NCAA II to transition to NCAA I. The school would be ineligible for postseason play in its first five years of the transition, and was initially without a conference.
 On January 21, 2006, in just the school's second year in Division I, NDSU pulled off a shocking 62–55 upset of No. 12 Wisconsin at the Kohl Center.
 The Bison, starting three freshmen, ended Wisconsin's 27-game home winning streak against non-conference opponents.
 Miles would be named the Division I Independent Coach of the Year by CBS Sportsline.

 The following season the Bison pulled off another stunning upset, upsetting No. 8 Marquette in the championship game of the Blue and Gold Classic.
 The Bison finished 20–8, their best season under Miles.
 North Dakota State joined the Summit League the year after Miles departed and the Bison made the NCAA Tournament under the guidance of new head coach Saul Phillips, who was previously Miles' assistant.